 The Dhaulagiri Round Trek is not suggested during the monsoon season or the summer season (June, July, and August).
 Furthermore, the cold of winter (December, January, and February) is intolerable for the average trekker.

 Our journey often begins by taking a take a tourist bus to Pokhara.
 If you want a faster or private option then you can take a flight from Tribhuvan International Airport in Kathmandu to Pokhara.
 The road journey takes approximately 6 to 8 hours, depending on road conditions and if you go via flight then it will take around 30 mins to reach there and stay for the night.
 We will take a private vehicle or public vehicle Beni, which might take about 2 to 3 hours, depending on traffic and road conditions.
 Our drive continues from Beni to Darbang, which is the starting point of this trek.
-Once we finally reach Darbang, our trek begins on foot.
+Once we finally reach Mudi, our trek begins on foot.

 This trek concludes at Jomsom where you will catch a domestic flight back to Pokhara and from there you can easily find a tourist bus that will take you back to Kathmandu.